jeffsf/pyDE1/README.md

 ## What Seems To Be Working – High Level Functionality

 * Connect by address to DE1
 * Read and decode BLE characteristics
+* Encode and write BLE characteristics
 * Read and decode MMR registers
 * Encode and write MMR registers
 * Upload firmware